mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   :menuselection:`Preferences --> Library --> Rescan on startup`.

   .. warning :: On Windows 7 and 8 the import dialog points to your Windows
-                “Music“ Library , a special-purpose virtual folder.
+                “Music“ Library, a special-purpose virtual folder.
 You can **not** use these virtual folders.
 Select a regular folder instead, usually “My Music“, like pictured above.